lee2sman/dmsc_fall2018/week5/README.md

 <a href="https://www.youtube-nocookie.com/embed/ByJrszDVxmA?rel=0"><img src="assets/bad-corgi.png"></a>

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ByJrszDVxmA?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Emissary In The Squat of the Gods, one of a trio of works that were presented together at PS1 in 2017.
+Another, <a href="https://www.youtube-nocookie.com/embed/ByJrszDVxmA?rel=0">Emissary In The Squat of the Gods</a>, one of a trio of works that were presented together at PS1 in 2017.

 <a href="https://www.youtube.com/watch?v=GaMj1Vo1EPk"><img src="assets/gods.png"></a>